DanySK/code-plagiarism-detector/README.md

 Options:
   --service TEXT  A (list of) triple, possibly separated by commas, containing
-                  a supported hostingservice (github|bitbucket), the owner of the repo and an optional repository name to search,
+                  a supported hosting service (github|bitbucket), the owner of the repo and an optional repository name to search,
                   formatted: like this: `service-name:owner[/repo-name]`.
   --url VALUE     The URL addresses of the repositories to be retrieved,